Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 Tips for Reducing the Chances of Septicemia

-- Be leery of having sharp objects in the enclosure, as the tortoise may scratch a leg, foot, or its neck on a sharp stone or twig, which may get infected.
+- Reduce Risks.
+Be leery of having sharp objects in the enclosure, as the tortoise may scratch its leg, foot, or neck on a sharp stone or twig, which may lead to an infection.

-- Parasites can be another cause of how septicemia enters the bloodstream.
+- Check for Parasites.
+Parasites can be another cause of how septicemia enters the bloodstream.

 Signs of Septicemia in Tortoises